odomlab2/sci-rocket/README.md

 3. Set the p5, p7, RT, ligation barcode and UMI as read-name in read 2 (R2): `@READNAME|P5-<p5>-P7-<p7>|<ligation>|<rt>_<UMI>`

 > **Note**
-> Read-pairs with unmatched RT barcodes are discarded into separate R1/R2 fastq.gz files.
+> Read-pairs with unmatched p5, p7, ligation or RT barcodes are discarded into separate R1/R2 fastq.gz files.
+> Log files are generated which denote the mismatching barcodes per read (R1).